decidim/decidim/docs/services/maps.md

     static map images, geocoding and geocoding autocompletion)
   - We can't use the OSM's own services by their
     [tile usage policy][link-osm-tile-usage].
+  - In case your service provider does not offer static map images, Decidim will use the dynamic map tiles to generate a similar map element.
   - As an alternative, you may also want to use your own self-hosted map servers (see [Hosting your own map services][anchor-hosting-osm] for more information)